alinaqi/chess_tournaments_backend/README.md

 - Extraction of tournament details including name, date, location, and category
 - AI-powered analysis of tournament data using Anthropic Claude
 - REST API for accessing tournament data
+- Modern HTML/JavaScript frontend for exploring tournament data
+- Filtering and search capabilities for tournaments
 - Database storage of tournament information
 - Scheduled crawling at configurable intervals